How to Set Up 301 Redirects in Webflow: A Guide for Nonprofit Website Migrations

 How to Set Up Redirects in Webflow

-- Navigate to the Hosting section
+- Find the 301 Redirects section

-- Click Add Redirect or the plus icon
+- Click Add Redirect

-/team - Save the redirect
+/team) - Save the redirect

 Bulk Importing Redirects